 The viral claim was initially circulated by a Facebook page that goes by the name Social Tamasha.
 At the time of writing this article, its share count was 3,000.

-There are two assertions that need to be authenticated here – first, 11 crore Rohingyas residing in India and second, eight crore Rohingyas and Bangladeshis currently refuged in the country.
+There are two assertions that need to be authenticated here—first, there 11 crore Rohingyas residing in India and second, eight crore Rohingyas and Bangladeshis currently refuged in the country.

 The Rohingyas are an Indo-Aryan population concentrated mainly in the Rakhine state of Myanmar.
 Rohingyas, who are majorly Muslims in a Buddhist majority country, face persecution in their own land.
 Their statelessness has forced them to flee to neighbouring countries of Bangladesh and India.

-According to a January 2017 Indian Express report, which was republished by United Nations High Commissioner for Refugees (UNHCR), approximately 14,000 Rohingya refugees are spread across six locations in India – Jammu, Nuh in Haryana’s Mewat district, Delhi, Hyderabad, Jaipur and Chennai – and 11,000 of them have been given Refugee Status certificates by the Indian government.
+According to a 2017 report by The Indian Express, which was republished by United Nations High Commissioner for Refugees (UNHCR), approximately 14,000 Rohingya refugees in India are spread across six locations—Jammu, Nuh in Haryana’s Mewat district, Delhi, Hyderabad, Jaipur and Chennai—and 11,000 of them have been given Refugee Status certificates by the Indian government.

 Later in 2017, Union Minister of State for Home Affairs Kiren Rijju informed the Parliament that the Rohingya population in India was 40,000 and that the country would make efforts to deport them all.
 He had further added that this number also included the 16,000 Rohingyas who were registered with the UN as refugees.

-While the exact number of Rohingya migrants in the country is difficult to ascertain, the figure cannot be as high as 11 crores as Myanmar itself has a total population of around 5.3 crores and its internally displaced Rohingya population is around 10 lakh.
+While the exact number of Rohingya migrants in India is difficult to ascertain, the figure cannot be as high as 11 crores as Myanmar itself has a total population of around 5.3 crores and its internally displaced Rohingya population is around 10 lakh.

-Moreover, Border Security Force (BSF) director general K.K.
-Sharma, said earlier in September that there has not been any “large-scale influx of Myanmar-based migrants into India” in recent times.
+Moreover, Border Security Force (BSF) director-general K.K.
+Sharma, said earlier in September 2018 that there has not been any “large-scale influx of Myanmar-based migrants into India” in recent times.

 After Bangladesh’s 1971 war for independence, millions of Bengalis tried to escape persecution by the Pakistani army.
 An article published in The New York Times in 1971 said that tens and thousands of Bangladeshi people, most of whom were Hindus, migrated to India.
 Back then, the Indian government estimated the influx to be around six to seven million.

-The UN International Migration Report report also stated that the total number of refugees from all countries residing in India is 5.2 million (52 lakh).
+The UN International Migration Report from 2017 stated that the total number of refugees from all countries residing in India is 5.2 million (52 lakh).
 This takes into account anyone living in a country different from their own, including refugees and economic migrants.

-Recently, the Indian government excluded four million people (40 lakh) from Assam’s draft list of citizens, most of whom were Muslims.
+It is noteworthy that the Indian government excluded 19 lakh people from Assam’s final list of citizens, most of whom were Muslims.
 While the Chief Minister assured that these people would be given a fair chance to prove their citizenship, popular sentiment regarded them as “illegal” Bangladeshi migrants.
-The government is yet to ascertain the identity of these people who are, as of now, and not illegal yet.
+The government is yet to ascertain the identity of these people who are, as of now, not illegal.

 Suffice to say, posts suggesting that India has 8-11 crore Rohingya and/or Bangladeshi refugees are unsubstantiated.
 Moreover, it is ludicrous to ascertain that nearly 9% of the Indian population are illegal migrants.

 Misinformation regarding refugees in India is commonplace on social media.
-Their numbers are often inflated to generate panic and for fear-mongering.
-With unsubstantiated claims floating across portals, it is pertinent to be aware of the number of migrants seeking asylum in the country.
+Their numbers are often inflated to generate panic and fear-mongering.
+With unverified figures floating across portals, it is pertinent to be aware of the number of migrants seeking asylum in the country.
 In the age of the internet, hard knowledge often takes a backseat by rumours and half-baked information which are twisted to suit a motivated narrative.